Difegue/LANraragi/tools/Documentation/basic-operations/first-steps.md

 * 7z/cb7
 * xz
 * pdf
-* epub (images only if viewed in the Web Client or through the Client API, potentially out of order)\\
+* epub (images only if viewed in the Web Client or through the Client API, potentially out of order)
+* cbw (ComicBookWeb: an XML file referencing remote page images by URL; LRR proxies and caches those images on demand)\\
 {% endhint %}

 {% hint style="info" %}